williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

+	use markers to draw inherited-own-total signal UI component

 	search page? (non-scrolled/scrolled)

+	change to use 'trackSet'

 	create something to
 		- sort songs